 Top benefits of revenue based financing

-- Minimal credit requirements.
+- You need minimal credit requirements.
 A food truck owner needs a minimum FICO score of 550 to qualify.

 - No collateral required.
 Most conventional bank loans require some form of collateral, revenue based financing doesn’t.